COMP90054/2025-S1-A1/README.md

 2. Tag the commit that contains your final code with tag `submission`.
     * The commit and tagging should be dated before the deadline.
     * Note that a tag is **NOT** a branch, so do not just create a branch called "submission" as that will not amount to tagging.
-    * Note that a tag is **NOT** a commit message, so please make sure you can find it in your repo page -> tags
+    * Note that a tag is **NOT** a commit message, so please make sure you can find it in your repo page -> tags.
     * It is **case-sensitive**.
 3. Complete the self-evaluation of your work and submit to [Canvas -> Assignments -> (Assignment1)](https://canvas.lms.unimelb.edu.au/courses/211178/assignments/548325).
 You can use [SELFEV.md](SELFEV.md) as a template or guide for your self evaluation.
 4. **Make sure you fill in the [submission certification form (PENDING)](https://forms.gle/PENDING)**.